moinakg/pcompress/README.md

                           effect greater final compression ratio at the cost of higher processing overhead.

-       -L       Enable LZP pre-compression.
-This improves compression ratio of all algorithms with some extra CPU and very low RAM overhead.
-Using delta encoding in conjunction with this may not always be beneficial.
-                However Adaptive Delta Encoding is beneficial along with this.

-       -P       Enable Adaptive Delta Encoding.
-It can improve compresion ratio further for data containing tables of numerical values especially if those are in an arithmetic series.
-In this implementation basic Delta Encoding is combined with Run-Length encoding and Matrix transpose NOTE -   Both -L and -P can be used together to give maximum benefit on most datasets.

        -F       Perform Fixed Block Deduplication.
 This is faster than fingerprinting based content-aware deduplication in some cases.
 However this is mostly usable for disk dumps especially virtual machine images.
 This generally gives lower dedupe ratio than content-aware dedupe (-D) and does not support delta compression.

-       -B <0..5>
-                Specify an average Dedupe block size.
-0 - 2K, 1 - 4K, 2 - 8K ...
-5 - 64K.
-                Default deduplication block size is 4KB for Global Deduplication and 2KB otherwise.
-       -B 0
-                This uses blocks as small as 2KB for deduplication.
-This option can be used for datasets of a few GBs to a few hundred TBs in size depending on available RAM.

-       -M       Display memory allocator statistics.
-       -C       Display compression statistics.

     Global Deduplication
     --------------------